paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-025-electromagnetic-warfare.md

 (2) ensure that such processes and procedures provide for integrated defense-wide strategy, planning, and budgeting with respect to the conduct of such operations by the Department, including activities conducted to counter and deter such operations by malign actors.

+### Statutory Notes

+#### Amendments
+2024—Pub.
+L. 118–159 renumbered [section 501 of this title](./chapter-031-enlistments.md#section-501), relating to guidance on electromagnetic spectrum operations mission area and joint electromagnetic spectrum operations, as this section.

-<a id="section-502"></a>
+<a id="section-500b"></a>
-## § 502.
+## § 500b.
 Annual report on electromagnetic spectrum operations strategy of the Department of Defense
 **(a) In General.—** At the same time as the President submits to Congress the budget of the President under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim) for each of fiscal years 2025 through 2029, the Secretary of Defense, in coordination with the Chief Information Officer of the Department of Defense, the Chairman of the Joint Chiefs of Staff, and the Secretary of each of the military departments, shall submit to the congressional defense committees an annual report on the Electromagnetic Spectrum Superiority Strategy of the Department of Defense.

 **(b) Contents of Report.—** Each report required under subsection (a) shall include each of the following: